-The first 3 options above all use LR44 or AG13 type batteries.
-The 4th option (Fluorescent drumsticks) do not require batteries because it’s simply coated with a fluorescent material.
+Usually, like the above options mentioned, light-up drumsticks use LR44 or AG13-type batteries.
+There are one-color models (Fluorescent drumsticks) that do not require batteries because they are simply coated with a fluorescent material.

-You can practice playing drums with LED drumsticks, but I would recommend that you also have a set of wooden sticks to practice on.
+You can practice playing drums with LED drumsticks, but I would recommend that you also have a set of wooden sticks to practice with.

 Light-up drumsticks are both cheap and fun.
 Although I don’t recommend using them as your primary pair, they can be epic additions to your live performance, particularly when you are playing in the dark!